Formatter

 One last example of handle and pip formatters working to compliment

 each other.
-This time we will use the handleFormatter
+This time we will use the handleFormatter to show the

-to show the square of the value.
+real value, and the formatter to show the square of the value.